 Ecosystem worth protecting

 The Swiss Alps Jungfrau-Aletsch is a World Heritage Site.
 This is a distinction that also entails obligations.

 And with the Cultural Landscape Award, particularly valuable landscapes are

 Environmentally conscious railways

 More rail, less road.
 The Jungfrau Region has excellent public transport connections.
+Even from abroad.
 Many railways are implementing additional sustainable measures.
 With Mürren and Wengen, two of the most beautiful villages are even car-free.